edwinm/memoize-cache-decorator/README.md

 Now, every time `getData` is called with this path, it returns the data without fetching it over the network every time.
-It will do a fetch over the network again after 5 minutes or when `clear(example.getData)` is called.
+It will do a fetch over the network again after 5 minutes or when `clearFunction(example.getData)` is called.

 ## API